 “Devastatingly simple, ridiculously ambitious” is how she describes her mission.

 Genevieve is an anthropologist, technologist and futurist who works at the intersection of cultural practice and technology.
-She’s the Director of the Australian National University’s new School of Cybernetics, and she co-founded the University’s 3A Institute, which has set out to create a new field of engineering focused on cyber-physical systems and AI.
+She’s the Director of the Australian National University’s new School of Cybernetics, and she co-founded the University’s 3A Institute, which has set out to create a new field of engineering focussed on cyber-physical systems and AI.

 Genevieve and her team want to build the skills and knowledge needed to help shape a safe, sustainable and responsible future in a world of self-driving cars, drones and deep space exploration.
 They’re asking big questions and facilitating new ways of thinking.